Illinois primary voting gets underway: 5 things to watch in the elections

 Lipinski, initially snubbed by his party’s own campaign arm, has garnered support from some conservatives, particularly those who are anti-abortion.

-Lipinski called Newman and her supporters a “tea party of the left.”
+Lipinski called Newman and her supporters a “Tea Party of the left.”
 He said their intolerance for differing viewpoints within the party could end up hurting Democrats.

 Rauner’s ability to hold onto his seat

-Illinois Gov. Bruce Rauner, a Republican, has made a conscious effort to distance himself from Presidnet Trump, especially during the primary.
+Governor Rauner, a Republican, has made a conscious effort to distance himself from President Donald Trump, especially during the primary.
 He’s also pushed through controversial legislation – including an abortion bill, – that has drawn criticism from those in his party.

 In the primary, Rauner, 61, faces challenger Jeanne Ives, a state representative with a litany of fiscal and social conservative viewpoints.
 Ives, 53, has received endorsements from conservative publication National Review and local elected officials.